Side effects of Viagra and how to reduce them

 How long do the side effects of Viagra typically last?

-The length of time the side effects of Viagra typically lasts depends on the specific side effect you experience.
+How long Viagra side effects typically last depends on the specific side effect you experience.
 You might be wondering how to get rid of the side effects of Viagra, and most of the time you have to wait for the medicine to be broken down by your body.

 Once you have taken a Viagra tablet, the active ingredient sildenafil is absorbed into your bloodstream within 30 minutes to 1 hour.
-If you are sexually aroused within this time, you’ll be able to get and maintain an erection for sex.
+This means taking it around an hour before sex gives it enough time to work.

-Sildenafil remains in your body for around 4 hours.
-After this time your body will get rid of the drug.
-If you experience any side effects after taking Viagra it can take around 4 hours or less before you feel better.
+Sildenafil remains effective in your body for around 4 hours.
+After 3 to 5 hours, your body will have gotten rid of half of the medication.
+This means if you experience any side effects after taking Viagra, it can take between 3 and 5 hours before you feel better, or in some cases longer.

 If you have any side effects after taking Viagra that do not disappear or improve after 4 hours, speak to your doctor.
-Do not take more than 1 Viagra tablet within 24 hours.
+Do not take more than 1 Viagra tablet within 24 hours or take more than your prescribed dose.

 Are there any long term side effects of taking Viagra?